Asianet News: Origins

-Exit of Sashi Kumar

-When Asianet channel company and Asianet cable company faced a financial crunch, the real estate firm Rahejas was given 50% stake in the cable operations.
-The channels were still owned by Sashi Kumar (50% shares) and Reji Menon (50% shares).
-The Rahejas later wanted a stake in the channel operations too.
-While Kumar resisted overtures from the Rahejas, Menon negotiated a deal with them, and under the deal, the Rahejas got full control over the cable company.
-Menon used the consideration the Rahejas paid him to provide Kumar a "golden handshake".

-According to media reports, Sashi Kumar's exit from Asianet created a sense of loss in the Communist Party of India-Marxist leadership in Kerala.
-The party soon started promoting a company to set up an alternative Malayalam channel.

-Afterwards an attempt by Zee Group to acquire Asianet from Menon fell through.
-This was apparently because the severance agreement with the cable company prohibits the channel's takeover by a company with interest in cable operations.

-Rajiv Chandrasekhar era
+The Era of Rajiv Chandrasekhar

-It was in February–April 2006 the first speculations about Rajeev Chandrasekhar's interest in Asianet broke out.
 Chandrasekhar was a Bangalore-based businessman of Kerala origin.
-In late 2006 Menon - after months long speculations - partially pulled out of Asianet turning over control to Chandrasekhar.
+In late 2006 Raji Menon partially pulled out of Asianet turning over control to Chandrasekhar.
 At the time, Asianet was the leader amongst the Malayalam channels accounting for 35% of Kerala's total advertisement market.

 Chandrasekhar had acquired a 51% stake in the Asianet channels (Asianet, Asianet News, and Asianet Plus) through Jupiter Entertainment Ventures (JEV) in October 2006.
 While there was no official word from Asianet on the size of the investment, the figure is thought to range between INR 120-150 crore.
-The remaining 49% stake was still held by Menon and Asianet MD K. Madhavan with Zee Group holding a small 3% stake.
-Madhavan continued as the MD of Asianet, while Chandrasekhar took over as the Chairman of the company.
-Asianet Communications soon launched its foray into Kannada and Telugu television industry with Asianet Suvarna and Asianet Sitara.
+The remaining 49% stake was still held by Menon and Asianet MD K. Madhavan with the Zee Group holding a small 3% stake.
+Madhavan continued as the MD of Asianet, while Chandrasekhar took over as the chairman of the company.
+Asianet Communications soon launched its foray into the Kannada and Telugu television industry with Asianet Suvarna and Asianet Sitara.

-STAR India acquisitions
+Star India acquisitions

 Asianet was restructured into four companies in June 2008 (general entertainment, news, radio and media infrastructure).
 This move was to allow separate investments in each company.
-STAR India started talks with the owners of the Asianet channels in August 2008.
-While the negotiations were going on, the CPI-Marxist leadership in Kerala famously called for "a revolt against the entry of media mogul Rupert Murdoch's STAR TV network into the [Kerala] state".
+Star India started talks with the owners of the Asianet channels in August 2008.While the negotiations were going on, the CPI(M) leadership in Kerala famously called for "a revolt against the entry of media mogul Rupert Murdoch's Star TV network into the [Kerala] state".
 The party called the move a "cultural invasion".